AlexDonisthorpe/Autumn-Blocker/README.md

 * Work on scene transitions, colliders & basic physics within the Unity engine
 * Have a game where they player can acquire points and review their high score at the end
 * Implement basic special effects and audio to the game
-* Implement a singleton pattern to maintain consistent audio and player score
+* Implement a singleton pattern to maintain consistent player score

 ## Game